mnishida/PyMWM/README.md

      }
 >>> wg = pymwm.create(params)
 ```
-If the parameters are set for the first time, the creation of waveguide-mode object will take a quite long time, because a sampling survey of $\beta$s in the complex plane of $\omega$ will be conducted and the obtained data is registered in the database.
+If the parameters are set for the first time, the creation of waveguide-mode object will take a quite long time, because a sampling survey of &beta;s in the complex plane of &omega; will be conducted and the obtained data is registered in the database.
 The second and subsequent creations are done instantly.
 You can check the obtained waveguide modes in the specified range by showing the attribute 'modes';
 ```